iremkapucuoglu/p4b-website/content/en/references.md

 +++
-description = "You can find here all live versions of our planning tool GOAT that are currently maintained as demo versions." layout = "blocks" title = "GOAT - References" ogimage = "/images/request-demo/request_demo_ogimage.png" translationKey = "goat-references"
+description = "You can find here all live versions of our planning tool GOAT that are currently maintained as demo versions." layout = "blocks" title = "References" ogimage = "/images/request-demo/request_demo_ogimage.png" translationKey = "references"
 [header]
 background = "default"
 background_image = ""